amorenew/Secretary/README.md

 ### Tips on installation
 After you install npm stuff you should run **yarn transpile** because of the following bug https://stackoverflow.com/questions/48034538/how-to-solve-this-error-you-may-need-an-appropriate-loader-to-handle-this-file-t
+##### Webpack config
+add the following in alias area 'react-native-linear-gradient': 'react-native-web-linear-gradient',

 #### Fonts
 Link fonts in RN ios and Android